chrisgks/nlp-project/vector_representation/Readme.md

 ## About Flair
-transformer pretrained models to choose from: https://huggingface.co/transformers/pretrained_models.html any of these can be used https://huggingface.co/transformers/pretrained_models.html  :O
+transformer pretrained models to choose from: https://huggingface.co/transformers/pretrained_models.html any of these can be used   :O
 * Flair Embeddings - Significance of Backwards vs Forwards?
-    * Upon further research I found that during training forward language models try to predict the next word in a sequence.
+    * during training forward language models try to predict the next word in a sequence.
 Backwards language models on the other hand start at the end of a sequence and attempt to predict the proceeding word.
 It seems that by stacking both forward and backwards models produced from the same data-set you get better results than using a forward or backwards model alone.